Algebras of Information. An Axiomatic Foundation: Random variables

-As before with random mappings, there is no guarantee that the support $s_{\Gamma}(\psi)$ of a generalised random variable $\Gamma$ is measurable for every $\psi \in \Psi$.
-But of course we can extend the support function to all of $\Psi$ by the allocation of probability as proposed above.
-However, we shall show later that the degrees of support $sp_{\Gamma}(\psi)$ of a generalised random variable $\Gamma$ is in fact determined by the degrees of support of its approximating simple random random variables, see Chapter \ref{chap:SuppFcts} (Corollary \ref{cor:ApproxDegOfSupSimRV}).
+As before with random mappings, there is no guarantee that the support $s_{\Gamma}(\psi)$ of a random variable $\Gamma$ is measurable for every $\psi \in \Phi$.
+But of course we can extend the support function to all of $\Phi$ by the allocation of probability as proposed above.
+However, we shall show later that the degrees of support $sp_{\Gamma}(\psi)$ of a random variable $\Gamma$ is in fact determined by the degrees of support of its approximating simple random random variables, see Section \ref{subsec:SuppFcts}.

 Information algebras are closed under \textit{finite} combinations.
-But there are information algebras which are closed under \textit{countable} combinations.
+But there are information algebras which are also closed under \textit{countable} combinations.
 In this section we consider such algebras and uncertain information relative to such algebras.
 Here follows the definition which will be used in the sequel: